 Online Master’s Degree Programs for Military Personnel & Veterans!

 Harrisburg University’s graduate programs are designed to meet the educational needs of those who seek a full-time or part-time graduate education consistent with a technologically diverse and rapidly changing work environment.
 And working adults will appreciate the convenient schedules that can include online, weekend and evening classes.
-All HU master’s programs are available in an executive weekend format where students are on campus one weekend a month and take classes online.
+Most HU master’s programs are available in an executive weekend format where students are on campus one weekend a month and take classes online.
 Learn more about the graduate programs by clicking here.

 Prior Learning Assessment for Military Personnel and Veterans at Harrisburg University – Earning Credit for What You Already Know